afrendeiro/afrendeiro.github.io/README.md

 see pages on `http://0.0.0.0:4000/`.

-## Optional:
+## Customize

+### Install theme
+Go to `http://themes.jekyllbootstrap.com/`, choose a theme and install it:

+    rake theme:install git="https://github.com/jekyllbootstrap/theme-twitter.git"

-Customize theme or create new.
+Customize it or create new from scratch.